zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 (press \[ Ctrl \] \[ Alt \] \[ =&gt; \]), and log in as user 'chronos' (no
 password required), then run `sudo bash`.

-To prevent the lock screen from logging you out of VT2, leave Chrome OS parked on the login screen.
+To prevent the lock screen from logging you out of VT2, leave ChromeOS parked on the login screen.
 To prevent the backlight from dimming while in VT2, run sudo initctl stop powerd.